abwinkler999/ocr_kata_ruby/README.md

 Included is accounts.txt, a sample input file with entries containing all digits, and covering valid, invalid, and illegible account numbers.

+This implementation satisfies user stories 1, 2, and 3.

 - Benjamin Winkler
   @abwinkler999